 What tips would you give to someone who wants to succeed in an agency?

 The term scenography offers a lot of room for interpretation.
 To assert oneself in the agency world, it helps to position oneself clearly with his or her own profile: Where are your own strengths?
 What educational background do I include?
 As an aspiring scenographer you can engage in a variety of activities, for example in the field of conception, narration in space or as a designer of staged spaces.

 The course offers many starting points that have to be reflected and researched first.
-I can understand freshly graduates when they start into professional life a bit unsettled.
+I can understand when fresh graduates start their professional lives feeling a bit unsettled.
 In my opinion, it helps to remain persistent and to always believe in one’s own strengths – every dream and every strength finds its place!

-It has helped me to realize that my entire professional career with the Master’s degree finally results in a symbiosis.
+It has helped me to realize that my entire professional career with the Master’s degree has finally resulted in a symbiosis.
 In the end, I realized that somehow everything belongs together and has its justification.
 I do not want to decide whether I want to work as a scenographer in an agency or as a stage designer at the theater.
-I can do both and both helps me for the other work.
+I can do both, and each helps me with the other’s work.
 I take this versatility as a great gift and it helps me to take new steps.
 It sounds a bit dreamy, but nothing is wrong – it only needs the right circumstances and goals – and those you have to develop for yourself.
 Also, sometimes it helps to not listen to social conventions or lecturers and to go a completely different way instead.

 © all pictures: Raimund Schucht and Ulf Büschleb for Triad